 To contact the FLC Unit, call (512) 475-2571 or email foreignlabor@twc.texas.gov.

-Boards may make arrangements with employers that include Workforce Solutions Officeverifying the employment eligibility of job seekers.
+Workforce Solutions Office staff may assist employers by verifying the employment eligibility of job seekers.

-Boards must ensure that Workforce Solutions Office does not alter or update any job order details on orders with an FLC status.
+Workforce Solutions Office must not alter or update any job order details on job orders with an FLC status.

 C-1002: H-2A Job Orders

-Boards must be aware that as of March 15, 2010, Workforce Solutions Office staff was no longer required to verify the employment eligibility of job seekers referred to H-2A job orders.

-Boards must ensure the following:
+TWC and Boards must ensure the following:

 No referrals are made for H-2A job orders unless the order has been accepted by TWC’s FLC Unit for WorkInTexas.com.